 About

-After completing a B.A. in Music and Psychology at Wheaton College in Massachusetts, Hannah earned her M.S. and Ph.D. in Psychology at Pennsylvania State University, working with Roger BeatyHannah was Delbert F. and Marie S. Welch Fellow in the College of Liberal Arts at Penn State, the 2023 inaugural recipient of the Society for the Neuroscience of Creativity's Sarah A. Burgess award, recipient of the Penn State Center for Language Science's 2022 Adele Miccio award, and the Sonophilia Foundation's 2021 recipient of the Outstanding Young Scientists in Creativity award.
-She serves on the graduate editorial boards of Psychology of Aesthetics, Creativity and the Arts and Creativity Research Journal, and is the current Director of Communications on the Organizing Committee for the Society for the Neuroscience of Creativity.
+Hannah earned a B.A. in Music and Psychology from Wheaton College, followed by an M.S. and Ph.D. in Psychology from The Pennsylvania State University, where she worked with Roger Beaty.
+Hannah was Delbert F. and Marie S. Welch Fellow in the College of Liberal Arts at Penn State, the 2023 inaugural recipient of the Society for the Neuroscience of Creativity's Sarah A. Burgess award and the 2025 Dissertation Award, recipient of the Penn State Center for Language Science's 2022 Adele Miccio award, and the Sonophilia Foundation's 2021 recipient of the Outstanding Young Scientists in Creativity award.
+She is the current Co-Chair of the Organizing Committee of the Society for the Neuroscience of Creativity and serves as Associate Editor of Creativity Research Journal.

 Education